openscad/openscad/README.md

      http://msys2.github.io

+Please make sure to carefully follow the instructions to fully update your MSYS2 installation.

-Now start a new clean bash shell and run the script that sets up the environment variables.
+Now start a new clean MSYS2-MINGW 64bit shell and run the script that sets up the environment variables.

-    source ./scripts/setenv.sh msys2
+    source ./scripts/setenv.sh

 Then run the script to download & compile all the prerequisite libraries above: